sethvs/sthVault/docs/en-us/Get-sthVault.md

 Specifies the vault file path.

 It is the path to .xml file, created by the `New-sthVault` function with the **-VaultFilePath** parameter.

+This parameter allows you to use vault file, created in an alternate location.

 ```yaml
 Type: String